functionland/docs/docs/api/data.md

 - `query`: The graphql query string, see below for more information
 - `variableValues?`: A JSON object specifying values for variable you used in the query string.
 You can specify variables in the query string using `$` and then provide values for them in `variableValues` when you want to execute the query or mutation.
-You van find an example on this page.
+You can find an example on this page.
 - `operationName?`: An optional name for your operation. _This argument is unused right now_

-The method returns an `AsyncIterable` that generates a new result based on query filters every time the collection is changed.
+The method returns an [`AsyncIterable`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of) that generates a new result based on query filters every time the collection is changed.

 #### Example
 ```javascript